Consensys/evm-dafny/README.md

 # Contributing

+See the [CONTRIBUTORS](CONTRIBUTORS.md) file for more information on contributing to this repository.
 By default contributors accept the terms of the license.
 We also endeavour to follow the conventions of the Dafny [style guide](https://github.com/dafny-lang/dafny/blob/master/docs/StyleGuide/Style-Guide.md).

 # Resources
 Some useful links: